devvyyxyz/css-snippets/README.md

 2. **Select a Snippet**: Choose a snippet that addresses your specific development needs.
 Click on the snippet's file to view its content.

-3. **Copy and Paste**: Copy the snippet's code and paste it into your project's CSS file.
-Feel free to modify and adapt it to match your project's requirements.
+3. **Copy and Paste**: Copy the snippet's code and paste it into your clients's QuickCSS file.
+Feel free to modify and adapt it to match your clients's looks/needs.
    ![image](https://github.com/devvyyxyz/css-snippets/assets/132696257/ccd91f3c-e9e3-4dea-b505-db170df9ec87)

-5. **Learn and Experiment**: Take the time to study how each snippet works.
+4. **Learn and Experiment**: Take the time to study how each snippet works.
 Experiment with the code to see the effects it produces in your projects.

 ## Contributing